vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/security/README.md

 You can user regular expression to define uris.

 #### Starting authenticated session
-Sometimes you would like to avoid triggering authentication against the resource for subsequent request.
+Sometimes you would like to avoid triggering authentication against the resource for subsequent requests.
 For example, `LoginFormAuthMechanism` does that automatically.
 In general, you would not use this for stateless web services and this is typically used for web applications which store some information into session.